Articles on Shifting Sands

 London’s new Mayor, Sadiq Khan and his Assembly, hosted a first ever People’s Question Time in Brent’s Civic Centre in November 2016.
 Two children quizzed him about FGM awareness raising in schools and children’s centres.
 In response, he drew attention to specific work within five London Local Authorities funded by City Hall.

 A research report about this work, The Mayor’s Office for Policing and Crime Female Genital Mutilation Early Intervention Model: An Evaluation (MOPAC FGM EIM), was published in January 2017.
 We are told the work aimed ‘to implement and refine an effective strategy to prevent new cases of FGM among women and girls, while supporting those affected by FGM’.
-The pilot work’s duration is unclear but may have been just over two years, possibly from October 2014 to December 2016.
+The pilot work’s duration is unclear but may have been just over two years, possibly from October 2014 to December 2016 and while Boris Johnson was Mayor (2008-16).

 The pilot was delivered across local authority areas in London estimated to have a high prevalence rate of FGM: an average of 22.7 cases per 1000 population.
 This compares with an estimated 4.8 for England & Wales.
 The areas included Hammersmith & Fulham, Kensington & Chelsea and Westminster (the Tri-Borough) as well as Tower Hamlets and Waltham Forest Boroughs.